redhat-openstack/website/source/uncategorized/opendaylight-integration.html.md

 ------------------------------------------------------------------------

-''If using OpenStack Havana, you need to change neutron constants import and egg-info file.
+If using OpenStack Havana, you need to change neutron constants import and egg-info file.
 Skip these two steps if you are using OpenStack Icehouse.

 1. remove following line in downloaded OpenDaylight driver: